RylandCapital/fantasy-ryland/README.md

 # fantasy-ryland

-INTRO:

-Fantasy-Ryland is a automated machine learning pipeline for fantasy sports. check out our twitter @shippersdfs

-Currently Fanduel Mainline (fd_mainline) is our premier NFL pipeline and will be under construction as we add the newest functionality and feature construction techniques that we developed in our premier NHL model -> Fanduel Get Pucks Deep (fd_gpd).

-Fanduel Mainline will be offline and underconstruction until the start of the 2023-24 season.
-All our pipelines are currently built for large slates and mostly for GPPs, so there isnt much left to do NFL wise until 2023-24.

-We are currently sharpening our NHL model (GPD) on fanduel in the nickel and quarter contests.
-It has done amazingly.
-In only 5 slates we have won one contest and placed multiple entries in the top 10 in 2 others.. the hit rate has been phenomal.

 TOP LEVEL METHODOLOGY:

 Our approach is a team based approach. we have collected player data (fantasylabs) from 60 or so historical slates. from there....